-Special School: A school that is organised to make special educational provision for pupils with SEN and available for children with Statements of Educational Needs/EHC plans.
+Special School: A school that is organised to make special educational provision for pupils with SEN and available for children with Educational Needs/EHC plans.

 Speech and Language Therapy: Speech and language therapy is a health care profession, the role and aim of which is to enable children, young people and adults with speech, language and communications difficulties to reach their maximum communication potential.

 Statutory Assessment: A detailed assessment of a child's special educational needs, which informs the EHC plan.